JANUARY

 can be planted in containers and, during mild spells, even in borders .

 Improve drainage of heavy soils by working in lots of organic matter.
-Grit is only effective when used in conjunction with this.
+Grit is only effective in conjunction with this.

 Wildlife in the garden